Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

 \subsection{Sampling Schemes}

-In the spirit of \cite{DimiHalbleib2021}, we formally base a sampling scheme $\btau^T$ from \eqref{eq:tauGrid} on an (weakly) increasing and possibly stochastic \emph{accumulated sampling intensity} process $\{\Phi_T(t)\}_{t \in [0,T]}$, which is normalized such that $\Phi_T(T) = T$.
-E.g., for the classical calendar time sampling scheme, $\Phi_T(t) = t$ equals the identity.
-For different variants of transaction and business time sampling, it builds on combinations of the accumulated trading intensity, tick variance and the observed tick arrivals.
-As in Section \ref{sec:EfficiencyFiniteSample}, we distinguish between the cases where $\Phi_T$ can and cannot use observations of the tick arrival process $N$ on a given day.
-If $\Phi_T$ is continuously differentiable on $(0,T)$, its derivative is denoted by $\phi_T$ and has the interpretation of a sampling intensity.
+Most practically relevant sampling schemes $\btau$ that aim to homogenize a certain quantity, as formalized through Theorem~\ref{thm:EfficientSampling}, can be specified based on a (weakly) increasing and possibly stochastic \emph{accumulated sampling intensity} process $\{\Phi(t)\}_{t \in [0,T]}$.
+For example, for the classical CTS scheme, $\Phi(t) = t$ equals the identity.
+In contrast, different variants of transaction- and business-time sampling are based on combinations of the accumulated trading intensity, tick variance and the observed tick arrivals.
+If $\Phi$ is differentiable on $(0,T)$, its derivative is denoted by $\phi$ and has the interpretation of a sampling intensity.

-Given an accumulated sampling intensity process $\Phi_T$, the sampling times $\tau^T_j$, $j=0,\dots, M(T)$ are chosen as the generalized inverse of $\Phi_T$,
+Given an accumulated sampling intensity process $\Phi$, the sampling times $\tau_j$, $j=0,\dots, M$ are chosen as the generalized inverse of $\Phi$,